coreos/fedora-coreos-pipeline/HACKING.md

     - Git source URL and optional git ref for pipeline Jenkinsfile.
 - `--config <URL>[@REF]`
     - Git source URL and optional git ref for FCOS config.
-- `--pvc-size <SIZE>`
-    - Size of the cache PVC to create.
-Note that the PVC size cannot be changed after creation.
-The format is the one understood by Kubernetes, e.g. `30Gi`.
 - `--cosa-img <FQIN>`
     - Image of coreos-assembler to use.
 - `--bucket BUCKET`